 Top stock ideas by Ashwani Gujral, Sudarshan Sukhani, Mitessh Thakkar for Monday

-Ashwani Gujral - Buy ICICI Prudential with a stop loss of Rs 384, target at Rs 398
+Ashwani Gujral - Buy Kotak Mahindra Bank with a stop loss of Rs 1,500, target at Rs 1,545

-Sudarshan Sukhani - Buy Hindustan Unilever with a stop loss of Rs 1,778, target at Rs 1,800
+Sudarshan Sukhani - Sell Hindalco Industries with a stop loss of Rs 203, target of Rs 191

-Mitessh Thakkar - Buy Apollo Hospitals with a stop loss of Rs 1,338, target at Rs 1,400
+Mitessh Thakkar - Buy Marico with a stop loss of Rs 374, target at Rs 388

 Have you signed up for Primo, our daily newsletter?